The Civilian Protection Podcast

 In Palestine, PAX supports local partners in building resilient communities, promoting security and equality in the political, cultural and social spheres, and in combating injustice resulting from the long occupation.
 In the PAX Palestine Podcast you can listen to interviews with our local Palestinian partners.
 In three episodes, we tune in with several partners of PAX, like the World Council of Churches, YMCA East Jerusalem and many other organisations, who tell you all about their experiences and work in Palestine.

-PAX Palestine podcast
+PAX Palestine Podcast - Episodes

 Episode 1 - EAPPI